 - Office of the Superintendent of Bankruptcy - regulates bankruptcies, oversees and licenses trustees in bankruptcy (licensed insolvency trustees), and has helpful general information for debtors and creditors

 - A credit counselling agency.
-Credit counsellors cannot administer bankruptcies or consumer proposals, but can help you in a number of ways, such as a debt management plan, budgeting, wise credit use, and general money management.
+Credit counsellors cannot administer bankruptcies or consumer proposals but can help you in many ways, such as a debt management plan, budgeting, wise credit use, and general money management.
 The Financial Consumer Agency of Canada - has a fact sheet about how to find a reputable Credit Counselling service: www.fcac-acfc.gc.ca.

 - Financial Consumer Agency of Canada - fcac-acfc.gc.ca, or call 1 866 461-3222.
 Lots of consumer information on many money-related topics.